gowsik-ragunath/blog/_posts/2023-05-29-extract-sample-rate-of-audio-from-audio-analyzer.md

 ---
 layout: post
 title: Extract Sample Rate of an Audio File with Audio Analyzer in Rails 7.1
-summary: Extract the sample rate of an audio file with ActiveStorage::AudioAnalyzer which will return the bit rate, duration, and sample rate
+description: Extract the sample rate of an audio file with ActiveStorage::AudioAnalyzer which will return the bit rate, duration, and sample rate
-tags: rails
+tags: [rails, rubyweekly]
 ---

-This post is also published in [blog.saeloun.com](https://blog.saeloun.com/2023/05/29/extract-sample-rate-of-audio-from-audio-analyzer/).
+This post is also published in [blog.saeloun.com](https://blog.saeloun.com/2023/05/29/extract-sample-rate-of-audio-from-audio-analyzer/) and featured in [Ruby Weekly issue #656](https://rubyweekly.com/issues/656).

 With ActiveStorage, storing files in Rails is made easier.